novalug/novalug_zola/content/presentations/Using_Linux_File_Access_Policy_Daemon__fapolicyd____Security_Enhancements--2022-03-12.md

 title = "Using Linux File Access Policy Daemon (fapolicyd) / Security Enhancements" date = "2022-03-12"
 +++
+Derek will discuss and demonstrate the use the File Access Policy Daemon (fapolicyd), including enhance security on Linux systems.

 Presenter(s): Derek Thurston

 Materials: